theduyngx/cw20-test/contracts/atomic-swap/README.md

 # Atomic Swaps

-**NOTE**: This is implemented by CosmWasm, source: https://github.com/CosmWasm/cw-tokens.
+**NOTE**: This is [implemented by CosmWasm](https://github.com/CosmWasm/cw-tokens).
 Comments and most documents are, however, added by the repository's author.
-That said, the codes will soon be modified to increase some flexibility and adaptability.
+That said, the codes have been slightly and will continue to be modified to increase some flexibility and adaptability.

 ----------------
-## Mechanism:
+## Mechanism

 Atomic swap is P2P, with a definitive sender and recipient.
 This implementation allows users to execute atomic swaps for both **native** and **Cw20 tokens**.
 It is one-sided, but the other side can be realized by an equivalent (or identical) contract on any other blockchain (typically a different one).
+The implementation also does not allow same sender and recipient.

 Each side of an atomic swap has a sender, a recipient, a hash, and a timeout.
 It also has a unique id (for future calls to reference it).
 The hash is a sha256-encoded 32-bytes long phrase.
 The timeout can be either time-based (seconds since midnight, January 1, 1970), or block height based.

-### Initiate & Lock:
+### Initiate & Lock
 * The initiator will initiate a swap by providing a hash of their secret preimage, and send some tokens (which will be locked on the contract until any other end passes this hash in to release and confirm swap), and set an expiration.
 * Before this timeout, the recipient can, likewise, simply copy the initiator's hash and similarly create a swap offer to the